WebAssembly/component-model/design/mvp/WIT.md

 }
 ```

-It is worth noting that when defining packages "explicitly" with a scope, that it does not remove the need for the "root" package declaration above.
-That is, there must be a single "root" package that is the container of all such "explicitly" defined packages.
+It is worth noting that defining nested packages does not remove the need for the "root" package declaration above.
+These nested package definitions simply provide the contents of other packages inline so that they don't have to be otherwise resolved via the filesystem or a registry.

 Package names are used to generate the [names of imports and exports]
 in the Component Model's representation of [`interface`s][interfaces] and